Skip to content

 Unforeseen circumstances, weather, and negligence by property owners can result in dangerous circumstances for you and members of your family.
 If you or a loved one has been seriously injured by a slip and fall accident as a result of dangerous premises, then you may have the right to file a legal action.

 It is important to take steps for recovery and compensation, as soon as possible.
-Gathering as much evidence and information as you can upfront will help your slip and fall personal injury attorney prove you have a case and who is legally at fault.
+Gathering as much as you can upfront will help your Wisconsin premise liability attorney prove you have a case and who is legally at fault.

 • Contact a medical provider to help with any slip and fall injuries